raanthony/crud/README.md

     If, for some reasons, the routes are generated outside the closure, you should move them inside to avoid any exception while creating, editing or deleting a resource.

-- You can also tell the generator explicitly where to declare the routes by adding a comment: 'nvd-crud routes go here' and the generator will place the route declaration just after the comment.
+- You can also tell the generator explicitly where to declare the routes by adding a comment: 'IDB-crud routes go here' and the generator will place the route declaration just after the comment.

     ```
     Route::group(['middleware' => ['web']], function () {
-        // nvd-crud routes go here
+        // IDB-crud routes go here
     });
     ```